Hemmatiali/Algorithmic-Implementations-CSharp.NET8/Algorithmic-Implementations-CSharp.NET8/Algorithms/Sorting/README.md

 ### Implementation in C#.NET 8

 You can see the implementation of Bubble Sort in C# in the `BubbleSort.cs` class.
 The algorithm uses an optimized version of Bubble Sort that terminates early if no swaps are made during a pass.

+## Recursive Bubble Sort

+### Description

+Recursive Bubble Sort is a variation of the Bubble Sort algorithm that uses recursion instead of iteration.
+The logic behind the sorting process remains the same: the largest element "bubbles" up to the correct position in each pass, and the function is recursively called to sort the rest of the array.

+### Performance

+- **Time Complexity**: O(n^2) in the best, average, and worst cases (same as iterative bubble sort)
+- **Space Complexity**: O(n) (due to the recursive call stack)
+- **Stability**: Recursive Bubble Sort is stable, meaning it preserves the relative order of equal elements.
+- **In-Place**: Yes

+### How It Works

+1. **Base Case**: The recursion stops when the array has only one element or no elements.
+2. **One Pass**: The function goes through the unsorted portion of the array, performing one pass of bubble sort by comparing and swapping adjacent elements.
+3. **Recursive Call**: After each pass, the largest element is placed in its correct position, and the function calls itself recursively to sort the remaining unsorted portion of the array.

+### Steps and Example

+Let's consider an example where we sort the following array: [64, 34, 25, 12, 22, 11, 90].

+1. Initial array: [64, 34, 25, 12, 22, 11, 90]
+   - Compare 64 and 34 → swap → New array: [34, 64, 25, 12, 22, 11, 90]
+   - Continue this process until the largest element "90" is placed at the end.

+2. Recursive call for the remaining array:
+   - Recursive pass: Sort the first n-1 elements.
+   - Continue sorting the array recursively until the base case is reached.

+### Advantages

+- **Simple to Implement**: Recursive Bubble Sort is easy to implement and understand, similar to the iterative version.
+- **Good for Teaching**: It's a useful example for understanding recursion.

+### Limitations

+- **Inefficient for Large Arrays**: Recursive Bubble Sort, like iterative bubble sort, has a time complexity of O(n^2), making it inefficient for large datasets.
+- **Memory Usage**: The recursive approach uses O(n) space due to the recursive call stack, making it less memory-efficient compared to the iterative version.

+### Implementation in C#.NET 8

+You can see the implementation of Recursive Bubble Sort in C# in the `RecursiveBubbleSort.cs` class.
+The algorithm uses recursion to sort the array by calling the `Sort` method with progressively smaller subarrays.